mrcook/retroio/README.md

 One example would be `tzx` tapes from the ZX Spectrum 8-bit home computer.

-_Why?
-Well, I wrote this program in part to better understand how tape data is loaded in to a ZX Spectrum, but also as an experiment in working with binary data files._

-## Supported Storage Media
+## Supported Media and Functionality

-Read only for:
+Current functionality is limited in scope to the following features:

+### Read Media Geometry

 * Amstrad:      `DSK`, `CDT`
 * Commodore 64: `T64`, `TAP`
 * ZX Spectrum:  `TZX`, `TAP`

-### BASIC Program Listing

-It is possible to output the BASIC program listings from the following media:
+The `geometry` command will read and display core information about the layout of the media.
+This can be disk track and sector details, or the header and block information from a cassette tape.

+### Read Media

 * ZX Spectrum: `TZX` and `TAP`

+The `read` command will read data contained on the media.

-Simply add the `--bas` flag when `read`ing the image.
+At present only listing of BASIC programs is supported.
+Simply add the `--bas` flag when `read`ing the media image.

 _Please note that decoding is currently experimental and the output may not be considered valid BASIC, and may even be garbled or missing completely._